kalaspuff/tomodachi/README.md

     ```

 - Use a JSON log formatter such as the one enabled via `--logger json` (or env variable `TOMODACHI_LOGGER=json`) so that the log entries can be picked up by a log collector.
-- Always start the service with the `--production` CLI argument (or set the env variable `TOMODACHI_PRODUCTION=1`) to disable the file watcher that restarts the service on file changes, and to hide the start banner so it doesn\'t end up in log buffers.
+- Always start the service with the `--production` CLI argument (or set the env variable `TOMODACHI_PRODUCTION=1`) to disable the file watcher that restarts the service on file changes, and to hide the start banner so it doesn't end up in log buffers.
 - Not related to `tomodachi` directly, but always remember to collect the log output and monitor your instances or clusters.

 ## Arguments to `tomodachi run` when running in production env